shaoyucherish/Project3/bus.md

     ## Summary of sample sizes: 3505, 3506, 3505, 3506, 3506
     ## Resampling results:
     ##
     ##   RMSE      Rsquared   MAE
-    ##   12172.01  0.01285558  2818.557
+    ##   12179.82  0.0159649  2822.439
     ##
     ## Tuning parameter 'mtry' was held constant at a value of 5.333333

-- Boosted Tree Model

-Here, we have fitted a random forest model which is chosen using the cross validation method.
-The RMSE value for the model is as shown below.
-Tuning parameters are n.trees, interaction.depth, shrinkage and n.minobsinnode.
+**Boosted Tree Model**

+Moreover, we have fitted a boosted tree model which is another ensemble based-tree model.
+Boosted tree models are combination of two techniques: decision tree algorithms and boosting methods.
+It repeatedly fits many decision trees to improve the accuracy of the model.

 ``` r
 set.seed(111)